 We received a Paragraph IV Notice Letter against United States Patent Nos.
 7,722,898, 7,910,131, 8,617,600, and 8,821,930 from generic drug maker TWi Pharmaceuticals, Inc. on December 9, 2014.
 On January 16, 2015, we filed a lawsuit against TWi Pharmaceuticals, Inc. and TWi International LLC (d/b/a TWi Pharmaceuticals USA) (collectively TWi) alleging infringement of United States Patent Nos.
 7,722,898, 7,910,131, 8,617,600, and 8,821,930.
-Our United States Patent Nos.
-7,722,898, 7,910,131, 8,617,600, and 8,821,930 generally cover once-a-day oxcarbazepine formulations and methods of treating seizures using those formulations.
-The FDA Orange Book lists all four of our Oxtellar XR patents as expiring on April 13, 2027.

 The Complaint-filed in the U.S. District Court for the District of New Jersey-alleges, inter alia, that TWi infringed our Oxtellar XR patents by submitting to the FDA an ANDA seeking to market a generic version of Oxtellar XR prior to the expiration of our patents.
 Filing the Complaint within 45 days of receiving TWi's Paragraph IV certification notice entitles Supernus to an automatic stay preventing the FDA from approving TWi's ANDA for 30 months from the date of our receipt of the first Paragraph IV certification notice.
 On February 13, 2015, TWi answered the Complaint and TWi Pharmaceuticals, Inc. and denied the substantive allegations of the complaint.
 TWi also asserted Counterclaims seeking declaratory judgments of non-infringement and invalidity of United States Patent Nos.
 7,722,898 and 7,910,131.
 On March 20, 2015, we filed our Reply, denying the substantive allegations of those Counterclaims.
 The District Court issued a Scheduling Order on July 17, 2015.
-This case is in its early stages.